 • Scientific name: Spinacia oleracea

-4. No need to Red peppers before you eat
+4. No need to use Red peppers before you eat

-Capsicum, the pepper, maybe a genus of flowering plants within the nightshade family Solanaceae.
+Capsicum, the pepper, may be a genus of flowering plants within the nightshade family Solanaceae.
 Its species are native to the Americas, wherever they need to be cultivated for thousands of years.
-Following the Columbian Exchange, it's become grown worldwide, and it's additionally become a crucial part in several cuisines.
+Following the Columbian Exchange, it's become grown worldwide, and it's additionally become a crucial part of several cuisines.

-Red peppers are an excellent source of vitamin c, carotenoids, polyphenols, and different phytochemicals.
-One cup of red peppers provides 3 times a lot of vitamin c than an orange.
-It’s best to eat red peppers raw – the heat in the cooking method depletes the vitamin c content.
-You can add sliced red peppers to salads for a pop of colour and crunch.
+Red peppers are an excellent source of vitamin C, carotenoids, polyphenols, and phytochemicals.
+One cup of red peppers provides 3 times more vitamin C than an orange.
+Eating raw red peppers is best–the cooking method's heat depletes the vitamin C content.
+Add sliced red peppers to salads for a pop of color and crunch.

 5. No need to Kale before you eat

-Kale or leaf cabbage are bound cultivars of cabbage big for their edible leaves.
-A kale plant has green or purple leaves, and also the central leaves don't form a head.
-Kales are thought of to be closer to wild cabbage than most domesticated varieties of Brassica oleracea.
+Kale or leaf cabbage are bound cultivars of cabbage prominent for their edible leaves.
+A kale plant has green or purple leaves; the central leaves don't form a head.
+Kales are considered closer to wild cabbage than most domesticated varieties of Brassica oleracea.

-Kale contains some nutrients like has beta-carotene, vitamin C, and polyphenols.
-Cooking kale considerably lowers vitamin c and overall antioxidants.
-Some people will get gas and bloating from consumption raw kale — due to the high fibre content.
+Kale contains some nutrients like beta-carotene, vitamin C, and polyphenols.
+Cooking kale considerably lowers vitamin C and overall antioxidants.
+Some people will get gas and bloating from consuming raw Kale — due to the high fiber content.
 However, others report no problems at all.
-We’re all completely different, and it additionally depends on the quantity we consume.
+We're all completely different, depending on the quantity we consume.